Wrike Review 2025

 • Enterprise Plan: Tailored for large teams requiring enterprise-grade security and scalability.
 Pricing is available upon request.
 Includes all Business plan features plus SAML-based single sign-on (SSO), two-factor authentication (2FA), custom access roles, and user audit reports.
 Supports 5 to unlimited users.

 • Pinnacle Plan: For teams with complex work needs seeking advanced tools and analytics.
 Pricing is available upon request.
-Offers all Enterprise plan features along with locked spaces, advanced reporting and business intelligence, and additional storage.
+Offers all Enterprise plan features along with locked spaces, advanced reporting, and business intelligence, and additional storage.

 All prices are billed annually.
 For the most current information and to explore which plan best fits your team’s requirements, visit Wrike’s official pricing page.